jeffgortmaker/pyblp/docs/api.rst

    Simulation

-Once initialized, the following method computes equilibrium prices and shares.
+Once initialized, the following method replaces prices and shares with values that are consistent with true parameters.

 .. autosummary::
    :toctree: _api

-   Simulation.solve
+   Simulation.replace_endogenous

 Simulation Results Class